MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 The migration asynchronous metadata read API aims to reduce the CSOM calls in areas: incremental migration, after migration verification and permission settings.

 >[!Note]
 >The first version of the Asynchronous Metadata Read supports files, folders, lists, list items, and the document library.
-Permission are expected to be covered in a subsequent version.
+Permissions are expected to be covered in a subsequent version.

 Key supported features:

 - Ability to read up to 1 million items with a single API call.
-More information please refer to Limitation section below
+For more information, see **Limitations** section.
 - Incremental migration feature support returning of item changed since last query with changeToken feature
 - Ability to include a rich set of metadata per item
 - Ability to return only top-level structure without subfolders or children.